petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

 Follow these steps to install the prebuilt Clarity workspace:

-1. Download and unzip the workspace in a folder of your choice.
+1. Download and unzip the workspace in a folder of your choice using these commands:

    ```bash
    curl <!-- TODO: Insert Nexus Clarity Workspace link for download -->